AliceO2Group/Bookkeeping/docs/ARCHITECTURE.md

 We do, however, expect that changes to the operation of the application will affect the use-cases and therefore the software in this layer.
 If the details of a use-case change, then some code in this layer will certainly be affected.

+### Framework
+This layer is where all the I/O components go: the UI, database, frameworks, devices, etc. It's the most volatile layer.
+Since the things in this layer are so likely to change, they are kept as far away as possible from the more stable domain layers.
+Because they are kept separate, it's relatively easy make changes or swap one component for another.

 ## Spec
 The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.